winnicodes/WinniLinkRelease/README.md

 # WinniLinkRelease
   Tool to easily manage links and different browser.
+  Tested and working on Windows 10 (Professional - 64Bit).
+  Fully written in AutoIt.

 # Preview
 <p align="center">